-These are examples of the Terms and Conditions of engagement.
+These are typical Terms and Conditions of engagement.
 The details may be modified following discussion with individuals representing the organisation commissioning the training as appropriate.

 The following terms and conditions apply to events being facilitated or delivered by Dr Margaret Collins or any other trainers acting on behalf of Training for Universities.